 - Children with special educational needs and disabilities (SEND) or health issues.
+The school recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
 The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
 The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - All staff have received training in the Thrive Approach, as well as mental health training, in addition to Licenced Practitioners.
-Staff have received autism advocate training, as well as PDA and ASD. - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-As part of our RSE/PSHE work we follow DCC Policies and scheme and promote tackling of homophobia through posters displayed around school and lessons covered to promote respect and tolerance.
+Staff have received autism advocate training, as well as PDA and ASD. - Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+When supporting gender questioning children, the broad range of a child's individual needs are considered.